ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>**Standard clusters that run Kubernetes version 1.11 or later in [VRF-enabled accounts](/docs/resources?topic=resources-private-network-endpoints#getting-started)**: Enable the [private service endpoint](/docs/containers?topic=containers-plan_clusters#workeruser-master) so that your Kubernetes master and the worker nodes communicate over the private VLAN.
 In addition, you can choose to enable the public service endpoint by using the `--public-service-endpoint` flag to access your cluster over the internet.
 If you enable the private service endpoint only, you must be connected to the private VLAN to communicate with your Kubernetes master.
 After you enable a private service endpoint, you cannot later disable it.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud ks cluster-get --cluster <cluster_name_or_ID>`.</dd>

 <dt><code>--public-service-endpoint</code></dt>
-<dd>**Standard clusters that run Kubernetes version 1.11 or later**: Enable the [public service endpoint](/docs/containers?topic=containers-plan_clusters#workeruser-master) so that your Kubernetes master can be accessed over the public network, for example to run `kubectl` commands from your terminal.
+<dd>**Standard clusters that run Kubernetes version 1.11 or later**: Enable the [public service endpoint](/docs/containers?topic=containers-plan_clusters#workeruser-master) so that your Kubernetes master can be accessed over the public network, for example to run `{[kubectl]}` commands from your terminal.
 If you have a [VRF-enabled account](/docs/resources?topic=resources-private-network-endpoints#getting-started) and also include the `--private-service-endpoint` flag, master-worker node communication goes over the private and the public network.
 You can later disable the public service endpoint if you want a private-only cluster.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud ks cluster-get --cluster <cluster_name_or_ID>`.</dd>

 <dt><code>--workers WORKER</code></dt>
 <dd>The number of worker nodes that you want to deploy in your cluster.
 If you do not specify this option, a cluster with one worker node is created.
 This value is optional for standard clusters and is not available for free clusters.